cheapjack/DeadWood/Minecraft/README.md

 ##Useage

-`/tp 185 78 75

-Logon to the server and run `/paintimage http://whitcraft.uk/maps/<filename.ppm>`
+Download and decompress the tar package into your `worlds` directory in your `pocketmine` server and go to Location 185 78 75